 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.

-SOMAC is used to treat a rare condition called Zollinger-Ellison syndrome, where the stomach produces very large amounts of acid, much more than in ulcers and reflux disease.
+Somac is also used to treat a rare condition called Zollinger-Ellison syndrome, where the stomach produces very large amounts of acid, much more than in ulcers and reflux disease.

-SOMAC works by decreasing the amount of acid the stomach makes to give relief from the symptoms and allow healing to take place.
+This medicine works by decreasing the amount of acid the stomach makes, to give relief from the symptoms and allow healing to take place.

 Some symptoms of an allergic reaction include skin rash, itching, shortness of breath or swelling of the face, lips or tongue, which may cause difficulty in swallowing or breathing.

-If you have not told your doctor about any of the above, tell them before you take SOMAC.
+Your doctor can discuss the risks and benefits involved.
+If you have not told your doctor about any of the above, tell them before you take Somac.